 Sports Engineering is a multidisciplinary field that uses engineering principles to create solutions to the greatest challenges and opportunities facing sports today.

-Research Priorities
+Research Overview

-Excitement - Smart Performance & Fan Experience
+Excitement - Smart Performance and Fan Experience

 Integrity - Fairness, Accessibility & Social Integration

-As every athlete knows, sports are far more than just physical activity— they build self-esteem, stimulate mental and emotional growth, relieve stress, and enhance a person’s sense of accomplishment and social well-being.
+As every athlete knows, sports are far more than just physical activity— they build self-esteem, stimulate mental and emotional growth, relieve stress, enhance a person’s sense of accomplishment and increase social well-being.
 But in order to reap these benefits, it’s critical that a level playing field is maintained.
 Significant new research addresses issues in the merging interfaces of sports integrity, fairness, and social integration.

 Health - Injury Reduction & Rehabilitation, Lifestyle Integration

-Education
+Education Overview

 Professional Master's Concentration in Sports Engineering

-Learn more about the Professional Master's Concentration in Sports Engineering
+Learn more about RESEC's Involvement in the Master's Program

-Undergraduate Research Opportunities
+Undergraduate Opportunities

 Education and Outreach Goals